mondolirondo/sodapop/README.md

 Utility class to build native web components.

-A project started to learn about and play with web components.
+I wrote this to learn about and play with web components, after I found a behaviour that I could not fully understand in Tonic Framework.